mkds — Mario Kart DS NKM & KCL Readers¶

 Stride:

-, camera linkage, and several unknowns.area_type
+position(center),length_vec,x_vec,y_vec,z_vec, camera linkage, and several unknowns.area_typeis left asNoneplaceholder.

 CAME — Cameras¶